Chinese name: Forms of address

 Whereas titles in many cultures are commonly solely determined by gender and, in some cases, marital status, the occupation or even work title of a person can be used as a title as a sign of respect in common address in Chinese culture.
-Because of the prestigious position of a teacher in traditional culture, a teacher is invariably addressed as such by his or her students (e.g. 李老师 (Lǐ Lǎoshī, Teacher Li)), and commonly by others as a mark of respect.
+Because of the prestigious position of a teacher in traditional culture, a teacher is invariably addressed as such by their students (e.g. 李老师 (Lǐ Lǎoshī, Teacher Li)), and commonly by others as a mark of respect.
 Where applicable, "Teacher Surname" is considered more respectful than "Mr/Mrs/Miss Surname" in Chinese.
 A professor is also commonly addressed as "teacher", though "professor" is also accepted as a respectful title.
 By extension, a junior or less experienced member of a work place or profession would address a more senior member as "Teacher".

 Similarly, engineers are often addressed as such, though often shortened to simply the first character of the word "engineer" – 工 (gōng).
 Should the person being addressed be the head of a company (or simply the middle manager of another company to whom you would like to show respect), one might equally address them by the title "zǒng" (总), which means "general" or "overall", and is the first character of titles such as "Director General" or "general manager" (e.g. 李总 (Lǐ zǒng)), or, if they are slightly lower down on the corporate hierarchy but nonetheless a manager, by affixing Jīnglǐ (经理, manager).